 Cesc Fabregas to Barcelona

-After no deal was struck that summer, Fabregas committed himself to Arsenal for the immediate future, but it all flared up again in 2011.
+After no deal was struck that summer, Fabregas committed himself to Arsenal for the immediate future, before it all flared up again the following season.

 Virgil van Dijk to Liverpool

 The £75million paid was a world record fee for a defender.
-And, although many at the time questioned the deal, it has proved to be worth every penny as Van Dijk captained Liverpool to Premier League, Champions League and Club World Cup glory.
+And, although many at the time questioned the deal, it has proved to be worth every penny as Van Dijk led Liverpool to Premier League, Champions League and Club World Cup glory.

 Carlos Tevez to West Ham

-The transfer had been orchestrated quite shadily by sports investment guru Kia Joorabchian, who later landed the club in trouble as West Ham were found to have broken Premier League rules over the signings.
+The transfer had been orchestrated covertly by sports investment guru, Kia Joorabchian, who later landed the club in trouble when West Ham were found to have broken Premier League rules over the signings.

 Tevez's winning goal against Manchester United proved to be enough to keep the Hammers safe for another season, relegating Sheffield United at their expense.
-The Blades didn't take the demotion well and demanded that West Ham were deducted points for securing Premier League survival via a player they signed illegally.
+Unsurprisingly, the Blades didn't take the demotion lying down and demanded West Ham were deducted points for securing Premier League survival via a player they signed illegally.

 The Argentine was desperate to join United but West Ham were holding firm.
 Eventually, an agreement was reached for Joorabchian to pay the club £2million, releasing the striker from his contract and paving the way for his move to Old Trafford.